 Tuition Assistance for Dependent Children at JHU

-The dependent child of a faculty or staff member is eligible once the employee has completed 120 days of full-time employment and continues in a full-time position while the dependent is enrolled in courses.
+The dependent child of a faculty, staff, or UNITE HERE bargaining unit member is eligible once the employee has completed 120 days of full-time employment and continues in a full-time position while the dependent is enrolled in courses.

 The benefit is available only during periods in which a faculty, staff, or bargaining unit member is employed full-time, or during periods of authorized leave not exceeding one year in duration from which the faculty, staff or bargaining unit member will return to full-time employment.

 Dependent children of JHU retirees are also eligible.

 To be considered a “dependent child”, the child must:

 - be a U.S. citizen, resident alien or a resident of Canada or Mexico;

 - not file a joint tax return if married unless the return is filed only to claim a refund of tax when neither spouse is required to file, and no tax liability would exist for either spouse if separate returns were filed;